There is a common saying around version control systems stating the following:

 Remove a single folder, keeping history

-Scenario, where a repository has a folder folder that has to be taken out of it, leaving no traces in history:
+Scenario, where a repository has a folder that has to be taken out of it, leaving no traces in history:

 git-filter-repo --path path_to_the_folder/ --invert-paths